 My life journey took me from Broomall to school in Tennessee and Chicago; to campus and pastoral ministries in Decatur, IL, Whitewater, WI, Canton, NY, Wooster, OH, Knox Presbyterian Church in Cincinnati, OH, and Westminster Presbyterian Church in Minneapolis, MN, to seven years as Executive Director of Legal Rights Center, MN, followed by eight years as pastor of Shepherd of the Hill Presbyterian Church.

-My wife Kay and I live in Chaska, MN in the greater Twin Cities Area where I’m slowly becoming a Minnesota Grumpy Old Man, loosened up by Kay and Barclay, our two year old Cavalier King Charles Spaniel, who does his best to keep us playful.
-Family members live in Bend, Oregon (son John, daughter-in-law Jennifer, and granddaughter Ruby), New York City (son Doug and partner Jason), and Minnesota (daughter Kristin, son Andrew, daughter-in-law Alice, and son-in-law Christopher).
-Grandchildren Jackson (“Jack”) and Amelia split their time between Kentucky and Oregon.
+My wife Kay and I live in Chaska, MN in the greater Twin Cities Area where I’m slowly becoming a Minnesota Grumpy Old Man, loosened up by Kay and Barclay, our five year old Cavalier King Charles Spaniel, and the two grandchildren, Elijah and Calvin, who live nearby.
+The other three grandchildren, Jackson (Jack), Amelia, and Ruby, live in Kentucky and California.